 If you’re looking for a traditional log home, complete with dormers in the roof, this might be the ideal match for you.

-The Cape Cod is perfect for areas which have heavy snow fall due to the roof’s steeper pitch.
+The Cape Cod is perfect for areas that have heavy snowfall due to the roof’s steeper pitch.
 This roof is also great if you need additional storage space or an extra bedroom.

-This modular cabin can be customized to create the exact floorplan and home that you need, and there is the option to have the home completely finished, including the interior, flooring, electrics and kitchen.
+This modular cabin can be customized to create the exact floorplan and home that you need, and there is the option to have the home finished, including the interior, flooring, electrics, and kitchen.